Vyral/bud-gragg/_drafts/the-reason-we-hold-so-many-titles-and-designations.md

 {% include youtube.html %}

+<center><em>We hold many different titles and designations.
+Here’s what they all stand for.</em></center>

-Have you ever noticed all of the titles that Kristin and I have behind our names?
+<br>Have you ever noticed all of the titles that Kristin and I have behind our names?
 Titles like ABR, CSA, CNE, RCSD, etc. Today I just wanted to give you a quick overview of all the designations that we hold and how earning them has allowed us to develop our wide breadth of real estate knowledge:

 * **Certified Residential Specialist (CRS)** means that we’re specialists in the residential realm of real estate sales.
 * **Graduate, Realtor Institute (GRI)** means that we know how to handle everything.